 COPPA applies to a broader range of operators than many realise.
 The primary targets include any website or online service directed to children under 13 years old.
 This includes educational sites, gaming platforms, entertainment content, and social media platforms specifically designed for young users.

-The law’s secondary scope catches operators who have actual knowledge they’re collecting personal information from children under 13, even if their platform isn’t specifically child-oriented.
+The law’s secondary scope applies to operators who have actual knowledge that they’re collecting personal information from children under 13, even if their platform isn’t specifically child-oriented.
 This means general audience sites can still fall under COPPA jurisdiction if they knowingly collect data from underage users.

-COPPA compliance requires operators to implement specific protections when handling personal information of children.
-Understanding these core requirements helps operators build effective compliance programs.
+COPPA compliance requires operators to implement specific protections when handling children’s personal information.
+Understanding these core requirements helps operators build effective compliance programmes.

 Before collecting any personal information from a child, operators must obtain verifiable consent from a parent or guardian.
 This requirement goes beyond simple checkbox confirmations.
 The Federal Trade Commission requires operators to use reasonable efforts to confirm that the person providing consent is actually the child’s parent or guardian.